hocally/quick-DAQ/README.md

 # Quick-DAQ

+This was a far-too quick build of a simple DAQ system to support suspension analysis on a Baja SAE car (Specifically the John's Hopkins University team, go Blue Jays!).
+It consists of the following components:
+- An Arduino Uno
+- An Adafruit datalogging shield
+- A protoshield housing a simple RC frontend with an FC ~20 kHz
+- A hammond (?) enclosure with a waterproof gasket

+The electrical build took about 2 and a half hours and is certainly not my finest work.
+I think it will do the trick given the project requirements.
+The following pinout and most of the TODO's refer to the first article (SN: 1).

 ### Pinout
 - USB Cable
     - Hopefully pretty obvious, used to re-flash device firmware.
 Current logging session (if in progress) is stopped briefely while device is forced under reset to connect to UART